anthonyrodrigues443/RAG-Noah-Multi-Modal-LLM-Assistant/README.md

 9. Prompt Engineering 2, the new query along with some instructions(alternative for fine tuning due to unavailability of computational resources [gpu]) is submitted to the GROQ Llama 3.1 API and the response is retrieved.
 10. The response is then displayed, turned to speech and autoplayed.

+### Why 2 APIs ?
+(RAG Noah)
+1. Precise Information retrieval
+2. Improves query quality
+3. User does not need to mention correct terms each query and can refer to previous ones and still extract quality results.

 ## Current Achievements of RAG Noah ✅

 1. Precise Text Retrival .